dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/auremoser/web-coding">Homepage</a> /
 <a href="https://github.com/auremoser/web-coding/blob/master/syllabus.md">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Interactives and news apps are changing the way we process media, and the expectations for media producers in newsrooms globally.
-Data journalism departments and newsrooms like Vox, the NYTimes, ProPublica, and 538 build narrative and newsworthy tools around code; and the participatory nature of the...</em></p>
+        Interactives and news apps are changing the way we process media, and the expectations for media producers in newsrooms globally.
+Data journalism departments and newsrooms like Vox, the NYTimes, ProPublica, and 538 build narrative and newsworthy tools around code; and the participatory nature of the
+        </small></p>

         <p>Instructors: Aurelia Moser</p>
     </td>
     <td>
-        The New School
+        <small>The New School</small>
     </td>
   </tr>